I was watching the 1st episode of Money Revealed Series created by Dr. Patrick Gentempo and Jeff Hays.

 They were both entrepreneurs running their own company in which I learned a lot when I was a kid.
-My parents did not had any education and that is partly because times were very tough back then.
+My parents did not have any education, and that is partly because times were tough back then.
 They had to bring money to the table even as kids, they did not have the luxury to get an education.
-Besides, it was the period after the World War II, and the majority of families were starving.
+Besides, it was the period after World War II, and the majority of families were starving.

 Maybe this was my life jacket and despite the poisoned educational system I never lost interest in pursuing my own dreams.
 It only got bigger as I was growing up.

 - 8 New Productivity Hacks For College Students